day8/re-frame/docs/Testing.md

 ## View Functions - Part 2B

-Or ...  instead of the not-very-pure method above, you could use `with-redefs` on `subscribe` to stub out re-frame altogether:
+You can also use `with-redefs` on `subscribe` to stub out re-frame altogether:

 ```clj
 (defn subscription-stub [x]